Skip to main content

 Yes, applicants may collaborate with part-time faculty/staff and/or public, private, and/or nonprofit stakeholders outside of the University of Maryland, as long as the applicant(s) themself(ves) is/are student groups and/or full-time faculty/ staff from the University of Maryland, College Park.

 Student groups do not need to be officially recognized by the Student Government Association in order to apply.
-However, successful student group applicants will need to be well positioned to sustain a grant process that will span at least two academic years (the application period during the 2023-2024 academic year and the award/ impact period during the 2024-2025 academic year).
+However, successful student group applicants will need to be well-positioned to sustain a grant process that will span at least two academic years (the application period during the 2024-2025 academic year and the award/ impact period during the 2025-2026 academic year).

 It can, but it doesn’t have to.
 While the origin of an eligible project must be a University of Maryland-based full-time faculty, staff, and/or student group, their scale of impact is unlimited.
 A successful project’s impact may be local, global, or anything in between.

 No. Applications will be considered holistically in terms of their potential for fulfilling the Do Good Learning Principles.
 We offer applicants the option of noting additional sources of funding in their application if they wish, but do not require or encourage it.
-(Applications will not be penalized whether they do or not note matching funds.)
 In any case, we ask that an applicant’s budget clearly indicate how they will spend the funding specifically requested under this grant.

 While we cannot anticipate the guidelines for future years of the Do Good Campus Fund, we expect successful applicants may be able to re-apply in future years with an appreciably different request for funding or to scale up a project funded in this round.